paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-463-penalties.md

     (iii) judicial review of any order assessing a civil penalty may be obtained only pursuant to [section 46110 of this title](./chapter-461-investigations-and-proceedings.md#section-46110).

-(8) The maximum civil penalty the Under Secretary, Administrator, or Board may impose under this subsection is—
+(8) The maximum civil penalty the Administrator of the Transportation Security Administration, Administrator of the Federal Aviation Administration, or Board may impose under this subsection is—

   (A) $50,000 if the violation was committed by any person before the date of enactment of the Vision 100—Century of Aviation Reauthorization Act;